jlubbersgeo/diffusion_chronometry/README.md

 Optionally, for quicker data visualization, seaborn is also used.

+## Useful things

+[Here](https://drive.google.com/file/d/1Tig0Ex6ZiVMGUX5Xusm2lfVL8LBtROBb/view?usp=sharing) is an example of how to code a fast and efficient diffusion equation that capitalizes on vectorized math operations from Numpy.
+It is about 70 times faster than using a scalar (i.e., double for-loop) approach.
+This is especially handy when your diffusion equation becomes more complicated.
+All the examples in this repository utilize this methodology.

 More to come!

 For any questions or inquiries reach out to Jordan Lubbers